-Taking the plunge to start your own business can feel scary and overwhelming.
-For whatever reason, many women feel more comfortable working for someone else, or simply prioritizing the care of their children.
-As a former catering account executive, and then stay at home mom, I can 100% relate!
+Taking the plunge to become a mompreneur and start your own business can feel scary and overwhelming.
+Many women feel more comfortable working for someone else or simply prioritizing the care of their children.
+As a former catering account executive, and then stay-at-home mom, I can 100% relate.

-It felt a bit overwhelming to build something from scratch, but it was also a very empowering experience.
+It felt a bit overwhelming to build something from scratch.
+However, it was also a very empowering experience.
 Building my business has been one of my greatest accomplishments.
 I’m extremely proud of what I have created and I know that this is really just the beginning.

-Now that I train, mentor and certify others to work as sleep consultants, I’ve noticed a few limiting beliefs that repeatedly come up with almost everyone I speak with about the sleep consultant certification program.
+Now that I train, mentor, and certify others to work as sleep consultants, I’ve noticed a few limiting beliefs.
+These beliefs repeatedly come up with almost everyone I speak with about the sleep consultant certification program.
 These thoughts that arise in a woman’s mind are really just thoughts, rather than facts.
-I love having conversations with women about starting their entrepreneurial journey and showing them that they can in fact launch and grow a successful business if they choose to do so.
+I love having conversations with women about starting their journey to become a mompreneur.
+I also enjoy showing them that they can in fact launch and grow a successful business if they choose to do so.

-Being a pro at Facebook and Instagram are not prerequisites for being a successful sleep consultant.
+Being a pro at Facebook and Instagram is not a prerequisite for being a successful sleep consultant.
 Using social media to connect with potential customers and professionals in related fields is certainly a good place to start, but it’s not the only way.
 Connecting with pediatricians, preschools, community centers and others in the parenting space are all great ways to get your name out there.

 I hear this all the time.
 Frankly, I think it’s really sad.
 Women should cheer each other on and build each other up rather than tear each other down.
 The mentorship program through the Center for Pediatric Sleep Management will ensure that you have a support system even if you don’t have that from your own circle.

-There is nothing more powerful than a woman taking a chance on herself and finding some level of success.
+There is nothing more powerful than a woman taking a chance on herself to become a mompreneur and finding some level of success.
 Only you are responsible for defining what success means.
-The journey through building a business is not one that always happens overnight, but the gratification that comes from tiny little moments of success is felt through the entire process.
+The journey through building a business is not one that always happens overnight.
+However, the gratification that comes from tiny little moments of success is felt throughout the entire process.